-5.5 Event Quotas
+5.4 Event Quotas

-Reservation requests can be made up to 3 years in advance or as soon as the calendar year becomes available in the centralized scheduling system (25live).
-Event Organizations are limited to a certain number of event occurrences each semester in order to limit the monopolization of event venues, allow for external revenue opportunities and provide ample event planning time to other organizations.
-The limitations will vary by venue and campus.
+Reservation requests can be made up to 3 years in advance or as soon as the academic calendar year becomes available in the centralized scheduling system (25live).
+Event Organizations are limited to 200 occurrences per calendar year in order to limit the monopolization of event venues, allow for external revenue opportunities and provide ample event planning time to other organizations.
+The limitations can vary by venue and campus.